 After working to help dentists build strong online reputations, we have discovered that the problem of collecting patient reviews boils down to a couple of typical obstacles.

 Maybe your team doesn’t want to take any more of a patient’s time after an appointment.
-Your team could be afraid of seeming pushy or hurting the relationship, or perhaps they simply don’t know how to bring it up.
-Time constraints, worry over being annoying, and nervousness are all reasons your dental team might not be asking your dental patients for reviews.
+Your team could be afraid of seeming pushy or hurting the relationship.
+Or, perhaps they simply don’t know how to bring it up.
+Time constraints, worry over being annoying, and nervousness are all reasons your dental team might not be asking.
 Achieve reviews success and build relationships by using the smart and easy way to bring up reviews with patients.

 If asked the right way, we guarantee a majority of your patients will be happy to write you a review before they even leave their appointment.

 We know that asking patients for reviews can be hard, so we have laid out four ways you can obtain more positive reviews.
 Turn your Google and Facebook reviews sites into one of your practice’s most powerful marketing tools!

 One of the biggest mistakes dental practices make (and the quickest way to burn out in your reviews-collecting effort), is to tell your team in the morning huddle “Alright, everyone, we need to ask for lots of reviews today!”
 It never works.
 And we mean, never.

 Instead of a general statement at the morning huddle, set your team up for success by pulling up the patient schedule and evaluating who is coming in.
 Choose one or two patients who are typically happy to be in the office.

 If a patient happens to have a good relationship with a specific team member, have that team member ask them to write a quick review while they are still sitting in the chair.
 Plan for and select dental patients you suspect would be happy to leave you a review.
 Make specific assignments for your team members to ask for a review and have them report back on how it went.